Doctoral study supervisors

 - The supervisor-in-charge must be employed by the University of Jyväskylä.

-- The supervisor-in-charge must be a researcher at the level of docent or higher.
+- The supervisor-in-charge must be a researcher at the docent level or higher.

-- A researcher in a part-time employment relationship may be appointed as the supervisor-in-charge if the part-time employment is at least 50%.
+- A researcher in part-time employment can be appointed as the supervisor-in-charge if their employment is at least 50% of full-time employment

-- A professor of practice may serve as the supervisor-in-charge if they meet all of the above conditions.
+- A professor of practice can serve as the supervisor-in-charge of a dissertation, provided that they meet all of the above conditions.

 Other supervisors:

-- In addition to the supervisor-in-charge, at least one supervisor must be a researcher at the level of docent or higher.
+- In addition to the supervisor-in-charge, at least one supervisor must be a researcher at the docent level or higher.

-- A researcher whose academic merits do not meet the level of docent (for example, a researcher who has recently received their doctoral degree) may be appointed as the third supervisor of the dissertation.
+- A researcher whose academic merits do not correspond to the level of a docent (for example, a researcher who has recently defended their dissertation) can be appointed as the third supervisor for the dissertation.

-The term “supervisor at the docent level” as mentioned above refers to a researcher who has completed a doctoral degree and has produced independent scholarly research equivalent to at least two doctoral dissertations.
-The term “docent level” does not mean that the researcher must hold the title of a docent granted by the university or that they must meet all of University of Jyväskylä's eligibility requirements for the title of docent.
-The adequacy of the supervisor’s scientific merits and the docent level are assessed by the faculty when appointing a supervisor.
+A supervisor at the docent level refers to a researcher who has completed a doctoral degree and has independent scientific research output equivalent to at least two doctoral dissertations.
+Qualifications at the level of a docent do not require the researcher to hold a university awarded docent title or to meet all of JYU’s docent qualification requirements.
+The adequacy of the supervisor’s academic merits and docent-level qualifications is assessed by the faculty when appointing the supervisor.